Mark W. Meehl

-Dr. Mark Meehl served as a research fellow at the Albright Institute in Jerusalem for two years and has worked on archeological digs in Syria, Jordan and at Tel Miqne-Ekron in Israel.
-At Concordia, Meehl teaches Biblical Hebrew courses, introductory courses on the Old and New Testament and classes on the Intertestamental Period, as well as Ancient Near Eastern History, the Modern Middle East and Syro-Palestinian Archaeology.
-Every three years, Dr. Meehl leads a study tour to Israel.
+Dr. Mark Meehl was a research fellow at the Albright Institute in Jerusalem for two years and has worked on archeological digs in Syria, Jordan, and at Tel Miqne-Ekron in Israel.
+At Concordia University, Nebraska, Meehl teaches Biblical Hebrew courses, introductory courses on the Old and New Testament and classes on the Intertestamental Period, as well as Ancient Near Eastern History, the Modern Middle East and Syro-Palestinian Archaeology.
+Dr. Meehl has led seven study tours to Israel and serves as a regent at Concordia Theological Seminary Fort Wayne.

 Dr. Mark W. Meehl's Academic Programs